 Sombra Negra call their brand of justice a “social cleansing.”

 Despite its size as the smallest country in Central America, El Salvador has a nasty reputation for harboring some of America’s most brutal gang members.
 Mara Salvatrucha, also known as MS-13, started in 1990s Los Angeles when teenage Salvadoran refugees formed a gang to protect themselves.
-These youngsters fled the brutal civil war in their home country, but many were deported because of their criminal behavior in southern California.
+These youngsters fled the brutal civil war in their home country, but many were deported because of their criminal activity in southern California.

 The ties to the gang continued back home.
 MS-13 members needed a place to fit in and thrive among a population that faces a 40% poverty rate.

 MS-13’s brutal and tortuous tactics, which involve killing rival gang members, include cutting off people’s hands, hacking people to death with machetes, and savage stabbings.
-One teenager in Maryland, mistook for a rival gang member, was stabbed 153 times by MS-13 members.
+One teenager in Maryland, mistaken for a rival gang member, was stabbed 153 times by MS-13 members.
 A 15-year-old girl’s torture and killing, which was recorded on video, became a high-profile case of the problems facing gang members in America.

 In America, rounding up gangs is left to the police.
 In El Salvador, the police are powerless.
 Enter Sombra Negra, or “Black Shadow.”
 The group targeted gang members and criminals during El Salvador’s civil war, but targets grew to include judges, government officials, and politicians.